-The Student Disability Service provides Needs Assessments for students applying for the Disabled Students’ Allowance (DSA).
+The Disability and Learning Support Service provides Needs Assessments for students applying for the Disabled Students’ Allowance (DSA).
 This is a joint process between you and a Disability Advisor or Specific Learning Difficulties (SpLD) Advisor.
 We advise that you have your Needs Assessment conducted at the Student Disability Service as we have an understanding of the context in which you will be learning.
 However there are many Access Centres throughout the country where you can also have a Needs Assessment.

 We recommend that you contact us prior to the start of your course to arrange a Needs Assessment.
 Please note that there is usually a waiting list for a Needs Assessment during semester time.

 Our responsibilities in helping you apply for Disabled Students’ Allowance (DSA) are:

 - To make appropriate recommendations that enable and empower you to become an independent learner

 - To ensure that all discussion is accurately captured in the Needs Assessment Report

 - To clearly explain the outcomes of the assessment and ensure you understand the DSA process

 - To work in a timely fashion to minimise delays to your support being put in place

 If during the Needs Assessment the student or the Advisor feels the meeting is not productive, either party has the right to withdraw.